|The rules presented here are ancillary to the

 statement.
 If the judges determine that an error or ambiguity exists,

-the Dialogue Request form with an appropriate response will be
+Dialogue Request form Kattis message system posts the judges' response. with an appropriate response will be

 posted on the public message board.

-- Dialogue Requests which only affect a particular team will be
+Dialogue Requests Claims which only affect a particular team will be

 returned directly to the team concerned.